Curbside Recycling Service

 If you live in one of the participating communities and need a cart or totes, you can get them here.
 Whether you’re new to our program or need additional containers we’ll bring them to you free!

 When a holiday falls on a weekday, recycling pick up will be one day later than usual for the remainder of the week, with Friday customers served on Saturday.
 This will always be the case with Memorial Day, Labor Day and Thanksgiving.
-It will apply to New Year’s Day, Independence Day and Christmas Day in years that they fall on a weekday.
-We do not observe any other holidays (i.e. Presidents Day).
-View the full holiday schedule here.
+It will apply to New Year’s Day, Independence Day and Christmas Day in years when they fall on a weekday.
+The County does not observe any other holidays (i.e. Presidents Day).
+Here is a printer-friendly chart showing the specifics for this year: 2019 Curbside Holiday Schedule

 |Exception: Bay View Association